AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 ## Local Development and Deployment

-The project structure and organization outlined in this article is fully compatible local development AEM instances.
+The project structures and organization outlined in this article is fully compatible local development AEM instances.

 ## pom.xml Configuration Snippets

-The following are pom.xml configuration snippets that can be added to existing Maven projects to achieve sub-packaging and content package dependencies.
+The following are Maven `pom.xml` configuration snippets that can be added to Maven projects to align to the above recommendations.

-### Declaring Package Types
+### Declaring Package Types{#declaring-package-types}

-Code and content packages, which are deployed as sub-packaged, must declare a package type of __application__ or __content__, depending on what they contain.
+Code and content packages, which are deployed as sub-packages, must declare a package type of __application__ or __content__, depending on what they contain.

 #### Container Package Types

-The container `all/pom.xml` project does not declare a `<packageType>`.
+The container `all/pom.xml` project does __not__ declare a `<packageType>`.

 #### Code (Immutable) Package Types

-Code packages must set their __packageType__ to __application__.
+Code packages must set their `packageType` to `application`.

 In the `ui.apps/pom.xml`, the `<packageType>application</packageType>` build configuration directives of the `filevault-package-maven-plugin` plugin declaration declares its package type.